SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

 *********************************************
 Launching SQream with Monit
 *********************************************
+This procedure describes how to launch SQream with Monit.

 Monit is a free open source supervision utility for managing and monitoring Unix and Linux.
 Monit lets you view system status directly from the command line or from a native HTTP web server.
 Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations.

-**Reword: SQream uses the Monit utlity as a watchdog utility, but you can use any other utility that does the same thing.**
+SQream uses Monit as a watchdog utility, but you can use any other utility that provides the same or similar functionality.

 This procedure describes how to manually install SQream and to launch it using Monit (optional).